jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This viscous, milky-white substance can form a permanent adhesive bond between any two objects.
 It must be stored in a jar or flask that has been coated inside with [[oil of slipperiness]].
 When found, a container contains 1d6 + 1 ounces.

 One ounce of the glue can cover a 1-foot square surface.
 The glue takes 1 minute to set.
-Once it has done so, the bond it creates can be broken only by the application of [[universal solvent]] or [[oil of etherealness]], or with a [[wish]] spell.
+Once it has done so, the bond it creates can be broken only by the application of [[9.
+Misc/Import Test/Universal Solvent]] or [[oil of etherealness]], or with a [[wish]] spell.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#SpellScroll)[Spell Scroll](https://www.dndbeyond.com/magic-items/5418-spell-scroll)